w3c/wai-website/pages/about/groups/task-forces/wcag2ict/work-statement.md

 ### Phase 2

-The next phase of updates will include any other in-scope work, including:
+The next phase of updates will include the remaining in-scope work listed in the [Scope of Work[(#scope-of-work) section.

-* Development of a WCAG2ICT Explainer.
-An initial outline is available in the Google doc [WCAG2ICT Explainer](https://docs.google.com/document/d/1hyei09Viby1bCoZnDLYwY9VWpzRvteK9pqt4v9sWCJE/edit?usp=sharing).
-* Addition of guidance for Level AAA success criteria.
-Details of the Phase 2 timeline are found outside of this document.
-See the [schedule and milestones](https://github.com/w3c/wcag2ict/wiki/Schedule-and-milestones) page in the GitHub WCAG2ICT Wiki.
+Details of the Phase 2 timeline are found outside of this document in the GitHub WCAG2ICT Wiki.
+See the [schedule and milestones](https://github.com/w3c/wcag2ict/wiki/Schedule-and-milestones) page.

 ## Liaisons